bigcommerce/dev-docs/docs/api-docs/headless/products.md

 <div class="HubBlock-content">

 > ### Note
-> We recommend using the GraphQL Storefront API to consume the product data as it can retrieve pricing and other product-related information in a single call and orchestrate an aggregated response.
+> We recommend using the GraphQL Storefront API to consume the product data.
+It can retrieve pricing and other product-related information in a single call and orchestrate an aggregated response.

 </div>
 </div>